coezbek/voxtral-test/README.md

 This script uses `auditok` for Voice Activity Detection (VAD) and streams audio chunks to the Voxtral model for transcription.
 Takes 8 seconds to transcribe the 180 seconds of Obama Audio on a RTX 3090 or 62 seconds for 31 minutes of the Count of Monte Cristo.
 Max concurrency is set to 32, but an RTX 3090 is pretty maxed out at ~16 parallel requests.

 ```
+# All the installation before / start vllm / then also:
 uv pip install auditok
 uv run vad_streaming.py
 ```